Hands up if you find the world of SEO (Search Engine Optimisation) completely confusing as a beginner blogger?

 After all, when done right, SEO can benefit your blog in a number of ways.
 Fundamentally, it can bring you more organic traffic from search engines, which can then translate to more page views, email subscribers and loyal readers.

-If you’re struggling with information overload and need a simple SEO breakdown, I’ve got you covered.
-These are the 10 SEO basics for bloggers that you need to know if you want to seriously up your blogging game.
+Struggling with information overload and need a simple SEO breakdown?
+Not to worry – I’ve got you covered with these 10 SEO basics for bloggers that you need to know if you want to seriously up your blogging game.

 1. SEO Equals Long-Term Traffic